dine909/bmarm/README.md

  * Vendor specific driver libraries
  * Managed linker generation
  * Blinky example (using systick) that compiles for every board
- * Vendor specific LED test library to facilitate the blinky.
+ * Mini vendor specific GPIO library to facilitate the blinky.

 ## Which MCU's are currently supported/tested?